nixos-asia/website/en/nixos-install-disko.md

 Instead of creating our partition layout from scratch, we can choose one of the examples Disko itself provides (see [here](https://github.com/nix-community/disko/tree/master/example)).
 We will use the [hybrid](https://github.com/nix-community/disko/blob/master/example/hybrid.nix) example as it will work for both BIOS and UEFI systems.

-Retrieve the disk configuration to a temporary location, calling it `disko-config.nix`:
+Retrieve the disk configuration to a temporary location, calling it `disko-config.nix` (we will use it latter):

 ```bash
 curl https://raw.githubusercontent.com/nix-community/disko/master/example/hybrid.nix -o /tmp/disko-config.nix